 Try to get work experience on a TV set by writing to local production companies and asking if they offer any.
-Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Channel 5, Sky and the PACT Indie Diversity Training Scheme.
+Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Sky and the PACT Indie Diversity Training Scheme.
 You could also get work experience with a company that does electrical work, such as a lighting company.

 Look outside the industry:

 Electricians are needed across many different industries in industrial, commercial and domestic environments.
 You can gain experience of working as an electrician in another industry that you can later transfer to a role in unscripted TV.

 Take a short course: